Public company

 A public company is a company whose ownership is organized via shares of stock which are intended to be freely traded on a stock exchange or in over-the-counter markets.
 A public (publicly traded) company can be listed on a stock exchange (listed company), which facilitates the trade of shares, or not (unlisted public company).
 In some jurisdictions, public companies over a certain size must be listed on an exchange.
 In most cases, public companies are private enterprises in the private sector, and "public" emphasizes their reporting and trading on the public markets.

-Public companies are formed within the legal systems of particular states, and therefore have associations and formal designations which are distinct and separate in the polity in which they reside.
-In the United States, for example, a public company is usually a type of corporation (though a corporation need not be a public company), in the United Kingdom it is usually a public limited company (plc), in France a "société anonyme" (SA), and in Germany an Aktiengesellschaft (AG).
-While the general idea of a public company may be similar, differences are meaningful, and are at the core of international law disputes with regard to industry and trade.
+Public companies are formed within the legal systems of particular states and so have associations and formal designations, which are distinct and separate in the polity in which they reside.
+In the United States, for example, a public company is usually a type of corporation, though a corporation need not be a public company.
+In the United Kingdom, it is usually a public limited company (PLC).
+In France, it is a société anonyme (SA).
+In Germany, it is an Aktiengesellschaft (AG).
+While the general idea of a public company may be similar, the differences between types are meaningful and are at the core of international law disputes with regard to industry and trade.

 Securities

 Usually, the securities of a publicly traded company are owned by many investors while the shares of a privately held company are owned by relatively few shareholders.
 A company with many shareholders is not necessarily a publicly traded company.
-In the United States, in some instances, companies with over 500 shareholders may be required to report under the Securities Exchange Act of 1934; companies that report under the 1934 Act are generally deemed public companies.
+Conversely, a publicly traded company typically (but not necessarily) has many shareholders.
+In the United States, companies with over 500 shareholders in some instances are required to report under the Securities Exchange Act of 1934; companies that report under the 1934 Act are generally deemed public companies.

 Advantages and disadvantages

 Advantages

-Public companies possess some advantages over privately held businesses.
+A public company possess some advantages over privately held businesses.